EquiticeDaRandomBoi/celeste-wasm/how.md

 # celeste
 We also wanted to get Celeste working, since the person who shared the initial snippet had never released their work publicly.
 We thought that we could get it running, and maybe also get the Everest mod loader running with the game.

 Celeste is also written in FNA, so we went through more or less the same process that we took to get Terraria compiled.

 At this point, the SDL3 tooling was stable enough for us to upgrade, giving us access to `OffscreenCanvas`, so we would no longer need the proxy hack.
-Naturally, we still needed to [patch emscripten](https://github.com/MercuryWorkshop/celeste-wasm/blob/threads-v2/Makefile#L52) to work around some bugs. nothing is ever without jank :)
+Naturally, we still needed to [patch emscripten](https://github.com/MercuryWorkshop/celeste-wasm/blob/threads-v2/Makefile#L52) to work around not being able to "transfer" the canvas using the official api (because the threads are created by dotnet). nothing is ever without jank :)

 We had another dependency issue though: Celeste uses the proprietary [FMOD](https://www.fmod.com) library for game audio instead of FAudio like Terraria.

 FMOD *does* provide emscripten builds, distributed as archive files, but as luck would have it- it also didn't like being run in a worker.
 We could use the wrap script again, but it isn't open source, so we couldn't just recompile it like we did for FNA.
 But, since we weren't modifying the native code itself, we could just extract the `.o` files from the FMOD build, and insert the codegenned c compiled as an object.
+However, FMOD is releasing actual multithreaded builds soon™.

 After a couple of patches that aren't worth mentioning here: